Which In-Store Upsells Are Not Worth It

 If you want aftermarket upgrades, for example, to the stereo in your new car, or want custom running boards for your new truck, you’ll probably be better off going to a smaller shop which specializes in such upgrades than doing it at the dealer.

-You’ll likely get more expert service, lower prices, and you won’t be jacking up
+You’ll likely get more expert service, lower prices, and you won’t be jacking up you costs in interest.

 Extended warranties are offered on almost anything you can imagine these days.